pelhamnicholas/cyber-labs/bufferoverflow/02-codeinjection/README.md

 "\x0f\x05"                                      // syscall
 ```

+To understand how the above shellcodes work, examine the source code of
+`shellcode.c`.
+The program is very simple.
+It creates a char array that is
+loaded with the shellcode, and calls a function located at the address of the
+array.
+Simple, see?

+Maybe that's not very clear if you haven't used function pointers before.
+The
+key to understand here is that the shellcode is a set of machine instructions
+that can be executed, and it is also a string that can be input.
+This is a
+result of one of the ideas at the core of computing.
+Bits are just bits, and
+there is no distinction between instructions and other data.
+So you can input
+instructions, and if you can direct the instruction pointer to that data the
+machine is perfectly capable of executing it.

+You can compile the `shellcode.c` example as a 32-bit program and execute it
+to see the result for yourself by using the compiler flag `-m32`.

 ### Example Inject

 We begin this lab by repeating the steps from the previous buffer overflow
 example.
+The only difference here is that instead of simple spacing
+characters, we will include the appropriate above shellcode.
+If you don't
-If you don't understand the following instructions, you might want to
+understand the following instructions, you might want to revisit the previous
-revisit the previous example.
+example.

 1. Disable ASLR.
 2. Compile the program with the same flags as earlier.